-The Camino de Santiago is marked with scallop shells as signposts.
-Scallops are a sign giving direction and so upon arrival at the Ends of the Earth the first ritual is to contemplate what brought you here.
-While eating tapas of scallops consider the direction of your life and what has contributed and led to your arrival at the Ends of the Earth.
-The second ritual is to burn something you have brought; perhaps a love letter, a greeting
+The Camino de Santiago is marked with scalp shells as signposts.
+Scalps are a sign giving direction and so upon arrival at the Ends of the Earth the first ritual is to contemplate what brought you here.
+While eating tapas of scalps consider the direction of your life and what has contributed and led to your arrival at the Ends of the Earth.
+The second ritual is to burn something you have brought; perhaps a love letter, a greeting card, a picture, or a

-Finisterre
+Finisterre\